consensus-shipyard/mir/docs/architecture-decision-records/0003-generalize-modules.md

 ## Considered Options

-* **Active and passive modules.**
+* **Active and passive module types.**
   Generalize the concept of modules, such that:
   - Modules have a unified interface for processing events, where each module internally inspects the incoming events and decides on the appropriate action.
     The `Protocol` and some other modules already do have such a unified interface - use it for other modules as well.
   - Instead of dedicated slots for each type of module, use a variable number of generic modules of only 2 types:
     - `PassiveModule`:
-      A module that simply transforms input events to output events whenever invoked by Mir.
+      A module that simply defines the logic for transforming input events to output events whenever invoked by Mir.
       Never injects external events in the system.
       A passive module has the following interface (corresponding to some existing modules, like `Protocol`):
       ```go